K33k0/K33k0_Says/content/posts/adb_disabling_an_app.md

 series = []
 +++

-I am not a fan of ads, like most.
-Because of this I recently setup https://github.com/revanced on my phone.
+Like most people, I dislike advertisements.
+As a result, I just installed https://github.com/revanced on my phone.

-Like many phones out there youtube comes preinstalled, meaning its likely a system app.
-Some system apps can be disabled through the settings/appinfo.
-However some tricky ones, there just doesn't seem to be a way of disabling using the device itself.
+YouTube comes preinstalled on numerous phones, indicating that it is most likely a system app.
+Some system apps can be turned off via settings/appinfo.
+However, some apps are stubborn and cannot be blocked in this manner.

-This is where [ADB](https://forum.xda-developers.com/t/official-tool-windows-adb-fastboot-and-drivers-15-seconds-adb-installer-v1-4-3.2588979/) comes into play.
-Now I'm not going to give a full tutorial on how to install it or on how to enable debugging on your phone.
-This site is about getting the commands quickly, with just a little pre-text.
+This is where [ADB](https://forum.xda-developers.com/t/official-tool-windows-adb-fastboot-and-drivers-15-seconds-adb-installer-v1-4-3.2588979/) steps in.
+Now, I'm not going to go into detail about how to install it or enable debugging on your phone.
+This webpage is all about getting the commands quickly and with as minimal pre-text as possible.

-Any way, once you're all set, and running `adb devices` displays a device, you can run the below.
+In any case, after you're all configured and `adb devices` displays a device, you can execute the following.

 `adb shell pm disable-user --user 0 <package to uninstall>`

-That's it, done.
-The app is disabled.
+That's it; you're done.
+The app has been deactivated.

-If you're left wondering, "Okay but what is the package name?".
-Well there are two ways to find this, one is to install [App Inspector](https://play.google.com/store/apps/details?id=com.ubqsoft.sec) and find the package name in there.
+If you're thinking, "Okay, but what's the package name?"
+There are two ways to find this.
+The first is to install [App Inspector](https://play.google.com/store/apps/details?id=com.ubqsoft.sec) and look for the package name.

-Alternatively you can use ADB, running the following command will list all installed packages `abd shell pm list packages`.
+Alternatively, you can use ADB; the command `abd shell pm list packages` will list all installed packages.

-That's all!
+That's it!